 I also bought a French Oak Barrel made from French “full grown oak” timber – the oak gives colour, flavour, tannin profiles and texture to the wine as it ages.
 I know it’s the real deal because it has this stamp:

 I also built a wine press from scratch, and saved myself over AU$700 in the process.
-The base was made of concrete which I poured into a 44 gallon drum.
-I used an old Acrow Prop to make the threaded shaft, and a Stainless Steel hollow bar as the spout for where the wine comes out of when pressed.
+The base is made of concrete which I poured into a 44 gallon drum.
+I used an old Acrow Prop to make the threaded shaft, and a Stainless steel tubing as the spout.
 It needs some legs and a ratchet mechanism which I will be preparing before next year’s harvest…

 The timber staves are made of Merbau screening timber, and I used 40mm x 3mm galvanised flat bar for the frame structure.
 The gap between the staves is very important – if the gaps are too tight you will have difficulty pressing out the must, and if they are too far apart, the pomace will ooze out the sides of your homemade winepress.
 M6 cup-head bolts were used to hold everything together.
 The homemade wine press worked like a charm and we were able to squeeze out approximately 75 litres of burgundy gold (this left us with roughly 40 litres of pomace).

 The process of making homemade wine is quite simple, and you don’t need a lot of fancy machinery if you’re doing this at home.
 The grapes already have the sugar and yeast you need for fermentation to take place.
 It does make the job easier if you have some “machinery” and measuring instruments, but it’s not primordial.
 I have to say that this was a lot of fun, and I’ll be doing it again next year – I also feel a great sense of pride in continuing an old family tradition.
 I’ll provide an update once I have tasted the wine in a few months – hopefully it doesn’t turn to vinegar!